radialglo/radialglo.github.com/source/_posts/2014-10-27-additional-things-i-learned-from-jquery-source.markdown

 **Source Code:** [src/exports/global.js](https://github.com/jquery/jquery/blob/master/src/exports/global.js)

 Variables at the global scope are automatically attached to the ```window``` object.
-Similarly if you want to create a global from a variable from in an inner scope, add it to the window object.
+Similarly if you want to create a global from a variable from an inner scope, add it to the window object.

 Since the jQuery codebase is encapsulated in an [IIFE](http://benalman.com/news/2010/11/immediately-invoked-function-expression/) to avoid polluting the global namespace, ```jQuery``` and ```$``` are attached to the window object to export